-Officers entering into the Naval Engineering curriculum will be offered the necessary preparatory level courses to enable them to satisfy the equivalent of a baccalaureate degree in Mechanical Engineering, if they do not have such an accredited degree.
-They shall meet, as a minimum, the requirements set forth by the Accreditation Board for Engineering and Technology (ABET).

-At the graduate level, the officer will acquire the competence to participate in technical aspects of naval systems research, development, maintenance and acquisition.
-The background to deal with future advances is gained through the emphasis on design and a combination of the core program requirements, specialization and thesis research.

-In pursuit of the above, the goal is for each officer to acquire a senior/upper division level physical and analytical understanding of the following topics.
-It is recognized that all students may not meet all ESRs depending on individual circumstances determined by the curricular officer and the academic associate.
-However, each student will be exposed to fundamentals in all ESR areas.

-THERMODYNAMICS AND HEAT TRANSFER: Thermodynamics and heat transfer/conversion particularly as applied to nuclear and fossil fuel power plants, shipboard engineering power cycles, marine diesel/gas turbine propulsion and auxiliary systems.

-FLUID MECHANICS: Inviscid flow and compressible and incompressible viscous flow, with emphasis on propellers, cavitation, and design of shipboard fluid systems (e.g., fluid machinery, pumps, turbomachinery).

-DYNAMICS/STRUCTURAL MECHANICS: The motion of bodies with emphasis in control systems, static and dynamic behavior of statically determinant and indeterminant structures, stress/strain distributions; buckling and cyclic loads; effects of shock loading vibration and structural damping, with emphasis on the application of the foregoing to the structure of ships.

-MATERIALS AND FABRICATION: Metallurgical processes and transformations; analytical approach to failure of materials in Naval Engineering use and a basic understanding of the materials technology associated with welding and marine corrosion; and introduction to the developing fields of composites and superconducting materials.

-COMPUTERS: A basic understanding of computer software (for PC's, work stations and mainframe computers), emphasizing programming of engineering problems of particular interest to the Navy.

-MATHEMATICS: Sufficient mathematics, including integral transforms and numerical analysis, to achieve the desired graduate education.

-DESIGN/SYNTHESIS: Design synthesis and introduction to optimization techniques, with emphasis on the design of mechanical subsystems and their integration into the ship system.

-ELECTRICAL ENGINEERING: Electromagnetic and circuit theories, basic knowledge of analog and digital circuits, rotating electrical machinery, static converters and power distribution systems and multiphased circuits.
-A basic understanding of automated control systems and their application to mechanical equipment, integrated electrical machinery, electric power transmission and superconductors.

-NAVAL ARCHITECTURE: A basic understanding of Naval Architecture, including ship hydrodynamics and key elements of Naval construction and repair.

-DECISION MAKING, RELIABILITY ASSESSMENT AND QUALITY CONTROL: A basic knowledge of concepts and applications for decision making, reliability, prediction and assessment and quality control.
-A practical understanding of relevant probability theory including statistical data analysis techniques, probability distribution and characteristics and standard tests.
-An understanding of Maintenance Engineering concepts such as reliability, maintainability and availability.

-SPECIALIZATION: Each officer will also acquire technical competence in one or more of the following areas: THERMAL/FLUID SCIENCES, STRUCTURES, DYNAMICS AND CONTROLS, OR MATERIAL SCIENCE, through additional graduate level courses and their associated prerequisites.

-JOINT AND MARITIME STRATEGIC PLANNING: Joint and Maritime Strategic Planning to include development and execution of military strategy and the effects of technical developments on warfare, formulation of U.S. policy, roles of military forces, joint planning and current issues in defense reorganization.

-CONDUCT AND REPORT INDEPENDENT RESEARCH: Each officer will have the ability to conduct independent research in the general area of Naval Engineering by resolving the questions encountered and presenting the results of the investigation in both written and oral form.
+- 1. THERMODYNAMICS AND HEAT TRANSFER: Thermodynamics and heat transfer/conversion particularly as applied to nuclear and fossil fuel power plants, shipboard engineering power cycles, marine diesel/gas turbine propulsion and auxiliary systems. - 2.
+FLUID MECHANICS: Inviscid flow and compressible and incompressible viscous flow, with emphasis on propellers, cavitation, and design of shipboard fluid systems (e.g., fluid machinery, pumps, turbomachinery). - 3.
+DYNAMICS/STRUCTURAL MECHANICS: The motion of bodies with emphasis in control systems, static and dynamic behavior of statistically determinant and indeterminate structures, stress/strain distributions; buckling and cyclic loads; effects of shock loading vibration and structural damping, with emphasis on the application of the foregoing to the structure of ships. - 4.
+MATERIALS AND FABRICATION: Metallurgical processes and transformations; analytical approach to failure of materials in Naval Engineering use and a basic understanding of the materials technology associated with welding and marine corrosion; and introduction to the developing fields of composites and superconducting materials. - 5.
+COMPUTERS: A basic understanding of computer software (for PC's, work stations and mainframe computers), emphasizing programming of engineering problems of particular interest to the Navy. - 6.
+MATHEMATICS: Sufficient mathematics, including integral transforms and numerical analysis, to achieve the desired graduate education. - 7.
+DESIGN/SYNTHESIS: Design synthesis and introduction to optimization techniques, with emphasis on the design of mechanical subsystems and their integration into the ship system. - 8.
+THESIS: The graduate will demonstrate the ability to conduct independent analysis in naval engineering and proficiency in presenting the results in writing and orally by means of a thesis and command-oriented briefing. - 9.
+JOINT AND MARITIME STRATEGIC PLANNING: American and world military history and joint and maritime planning including the origins and evolution of national and allied strategy; current American and allied military strategies which address the entire spectrum of conflict; the U.S. maritime component of national military strategy; the organizational structure of the U.S. defense establishment; the role of the commanders of unified and specified commands in strategic planning, the process of strategic planning; joint and service doctrine, and the roles and missions of each in meeting national strategy.

-OPERATIONS ANALYSIS PROGRAMS
+OPERATIONS RESEARCH PROGRAMS

-Alan Zimm CDR, USN Code 30, Root Hall Room 232 (408) 656-2786 DSN 878-2786
+Douglas Grau CDR, USN Code 30, Glasgow Hall Room 219 (408) 656-2786 DSN 878-2786